DOO-DEV/todo-app-with-Go-and-React/README.md

-## This is a TODO app using Go and React.
+- This is a Todo application using Go(Golang) as server languge and fiber web server, and for client React with vite bundller